salesforce-marketingcloud/LearningAppIos/README.md

 **AppDelegate+ETPush.m**

-The boolean parameters `withAnalytics`, `andLocationServices`, `andProximityServices`, `andCloudPages` and `withPIAnalytics` enable certain functionalities of the SDK, however, they are not required for the push notifications themselves to function which will still be sent even if all are set to `NO`.
+The boolean parameters `withAnalytics`, `andLocationServices`, `andProximityServices`, `andCloudPages`, and `withPIAnalytics` enable certain functionalities of the SDK; however, they are not required for the push notifications themselves to function.
+Push notifications will still be sent even if all are set to `NO`.

 [view the code](/LearningAppIos/MarketingCloud/AppDelegate%2BETPush.m#L29-L36)
 ```objective-c